sqonk/phext-detach/docs/api/Channel.md

 ###### PHEXT > [Detach](../README.md) > [API Reference](index.md) > Channel
 ------
 ### Channel
-A Channel is a loose implentation of channels from the Go language.
-It provides a simple way of allowing independant processes to send and receive data between one another.
+A Channel is a loose implementation of channels from the Go language.
+It provides a simple way of allowing independent processes to send and receive data between one another.

 A Channel is a block-in, and (by default) a block-out mechanism, meaning that the task that sets a value will block until another task has received it.